WE WILL SHARE YOUR FISHING AND HUNTING PHOTOS! Send them to email@example.com

 TRASK RIVER: Steelhead

 When conditions have been good, the Trask has been fishing well this season.
 It should be dropping into shape by this weekend.
 Check the river levels before heading out this weekend.
 There should be steelhead throughout the system.
 During high water use brighter colors and larger presentations.
 The Trask has mostly wild fish, but the occasional hatchery fish is caught.

 When the Wilson has been in decent shape it has fished well this season.
 It should be dropping into prime shape by mid-week and into the weekend.
 It’s always a good idea to check the river levels before heading out.
 There should be plenty of brood stock hatchery and wild steelhead around, and there have been some big fish coming off the Wilson this year.
 All the usual techniques such as side drifting, float fishing, drift fishing, or pulling plugs or divers and bait should be effective.
 During high water use brighter colors and larger presentations.

 The Yaquina River and Big Elk Cr. are open for steelhead.
 Fishing is fair.
 Wild winter steelhead can be retained on Big Elk Cr. with a daily and annual bag limit of 1/day and 3/year.
 The Yaquina River is open for hatchery winter steelhead.
 Casting spinners, drifting bait or using a bobber and jig can be effective.

 NORTH COAST HUNTING

 Cougar are most effectively taken by using predator calls.
 However, cougar densities are relatively low on the north coast.
 Successful hunters, remember you must check in cougar (hide and skull) at an ODFW office within 10 days of harvest and bring them in unfrozen.
-It’s also a good idea to prop their mouths open with a stick after harvest for easier tissue sampling, teeth collection and tagging.
-Remember a 2017 cougar tag and license is needed to hunt as of Jan.
-1.
+It’s also a good idea to prop their mouths open with a stick after harvest for easier tissue sampling, teeth collection, and tagging.

 SHOW AND TELL